hookthieves/Terminator/README.md

 # Terminator config file
-This is my terminator config file as of 16/9/20
+This is my terminator config file as of 22/10/2024

-**Update
-9/10/24 - This no lnoger is for HKKB keyboard.

 # Location
 Add the config file in location: /home/kali/.config/terminator